File IQ Installation for AWS EC2

 Caution: Do not rename the Grafana viewer account.
 The Initialization program expects the viewer account to be present.
 If the viewer account is not present, the Initialization of the viewer account recreates the viewer account with the default password.

-4. In the Password field, enter the default password “nasuni_IQ_2024!”.
+4. In the Password field, enter “nasuni_IQ_2024!”.

 Note: Nasuni highly recommends updating the default password for the Grafana viewer account during the first usage.